MiguelMSandin/IntraGenomic-variability/README.md

 # IntraGenomic-variability

-This repository gathers all scripts and tools to replicate the following study: ADD_REFERENCE
+This repository gathers all scripts, data and information needed to replicate the following study: ADD_REFERENCE

 ## Dependencies
 - [cutadapt](https://cutadapt.readthedocs.io/en/stable/)